OctopusDeploy/docs/docs/packaging-applications/create-packages/octopack/index.md

 - `/p:OctoPackAppendProjectToFeed=true`: Append the project name onto the feed so you can nest packages under folders on publish.
 - `/p:OctoPackAppendToPackageId=foo`: Append the extra name to the package ID (e.g. for feature branch packages).
 MyApp.Foo.1.2.3.nupkg.

-## The Octopus Built-in Repository
+## Push You Packages to the Octopus Built-in Repository

 Octopus provides a [built-in package repository](/docs/packaging-applications/package-repositories/index.md) for your deployment packages.
 The Octopus built-in repository is generally the best choice for deployment packages because it offers better performance and most suitable [retention policies](/docs/administration/retention-policies/index.md).

 To push your packages to the Octopus built-in repository use the following settings:

 - `/p:OctoPackPublishPackageToHttp=http://your.octopusserver.com/nuget/packages`: this is the URL to your Octopus Server noting the `/nuget/packages` path.
-- `/p:OctoPackPublishApiKey=API-ABCDEFGMYAPIKEY`: the [Octopus API key](/docs/octopus-rest-api/how-to-create-an-api-key.md) you want to use for pushing packages noting [these security considerations](/docs/packaging-applications/package-repositories/index.md#security-considerations).
+- `/p:OctoPackPublishApiKey=API-ABCDEFGMYAPIKEY`: the [Octopus API key](/docs/octopus-rest-api/how-to-create-an-api-key.md) you want to use for pushing packages noting [these security considerations](/docs/packaging-applications/package-repositories/built-in-repository/index.md#security-considerations).

 ## Push a NuGet Package That Already Exists